CivilServant is Hiring: Full-Time Research Manager

 CivilServant is directed by J. Nathan Matias, a postdoc at Princeton University in Psychology, the Center for Information Technology Policy, and Sociology.
 The project is incubated by Global Voices, a borderless, largely volunteer community of more than 1,400 writers, analysts, data scientists, online media experts, and translators working in 167 countries and 40+ languages (read about our 2017 summit in Sri Lanka).

 CivilServant started at the MIT Media Lab, which continues to host much of our work.
-Overall, the project is funded by the Ethics and Governance of AI Fund, the Mozilla Foundation, the Kahneman-Treisman Center for Behavioral Policy at Princeton University, and donations.
+Overall, the project has received funding from the Ethics and Governance of AI Fund, the Mozilla Foundation, the Kahneman-Treisman Center for Behavioral Policy at Princeton University, and donations.

 Roles and Responsibilities